 Holidays, Vacation Leave, Personal Leave and Sick Leave will not accrue during an unpaid Catastrophic Illness Leave of Absence.
+The Office of Human Resources will collect College keys and equipment if the leave of absence exceeds 12 weeks.

 Related Form(s): Catastrophic Illness Leave of Absence Request Form